Bobby Cox

-Robert Joe Cox (born May 21, 1941) is an American former professional baseball third baseman and manager in Major League Baseball (MLB).
-Cox played for the New York Yankees and managed the Atlanta Braves and Toronto Blue Jays.
+Robert Joe Cox (May 21, 1941 – May 9, 2026) was an American professional baseball player and manager.
+He played as a third baseman in Major League Baseball (MLB) for the New York Yankees and managed for the Atlanta Braves and Toronto Blue Jays.
 He is a member of the National Baseball Hall of Fame.
 He recorded a 100-win season six times, a record matched only by Joe McCarthy.